chesstastic-org/monster-chess/README.md

 ### Chess

-Chess is a two-player game where both players start with a color and the same set of pieces, and must engage in a fruitful battle until one side is victorious.
+[Chess](https://en.wikipedia.org/wiki/Chess) is a two-player game where both players start with a color and the same set of pieces on an eight by eight board, and must engage in a fruitful battle until one side is victorious.
 For the sake of brevity, we'll assume you're well-acquainted with the rules of chess (if not, feel free to [read about them here](https://www.chess.com/terms/chess)), and simply focus on the parts relevant to `monster-chess`.

 ![Ladder Checkmate](https://i.imgur.com/xGu1ODZ.jpg)